YawarOsman/yawarosman/README.md

 ## About Me

-👨‍💻 I'm Yawar, a versatile front-end and Flutter developer with a knack for creating robust mobile, web, and desktop applications.
+👨‍💻 I'm Yawar, a versatile front-end and Senior Flutter developer with a knack for creating robust mobile, web, and desktop applications.
 With a Bachelor's in Computer Science and extensive experience in Dart, Java, and JavaScript, I bring innovative solutions to the tech world.

 🎓 Education: Bachelor in Computer Science, University of Sulaimani
 📧 Email: yawarosmankhdir@gmail.com